1937 Liechtenstein spy affair: Calls for Hoop's resignation

 In the days following the scandal, the Liechtensteiner Volksblatt published additional incriminating material against the former LHD.
 On 28 January 1937, the Patriotic Union formed a state committee.
 This committee declared its confidence in Schaedler and Vogt and then simultaneously condemned Vogelsang's spying and also the publications made by the Volksblatt, calling it "slanderous incitement" and claiming it damaged the reputation of the country.

 The Patriotic Union sought to divert attention away from itself by distancing itself from the discussions in the Landtag of Liechtenstein regarding Vogelsang's actions, and instead criticised Hoop's procedure regarding the affair, which Schaedler considered to be unconstitutional.
 In a session of the Landtag on 12 February 1937, Hoop defended his actions and sought approval from the Landtag members, which 11 of the 15 members did so, with all of these 11 belonging to the Progressive Citizens' Party.
 The Patriotic Union used Hoop's actions as justification for mistrust in government.
 In March 1937, the Liechtensteiner Vaterland, now edited by Vogt, demanded that Hoop voluntarily resign as prime minister.
-The following month a delegation of the party officially demanded that Hoop resigned, claiming that him acting alone and not informing the government beforehand was against the constitution and damaged the trust of the people in the government.
+The following month a delegation of the party officially demanded that Hoop resign, claiming that him acting alone and not informing the government beforehand was against the constitution and damaged the trust of the people in the government.

 However, in response to this, 1867 signatures were collected supporting Hoop remaining as prime minister, representing approximately 73% of eligible voters at that time.
 The Liechtensteiner Volksblatt referred to the calls for his resignation as "absurd".
 In a session of the Landtag on 24 April 1937, Schaedler accused Hoop of creating false statements towards the Landtag.
 Hoop once again defended his actions, and all 11 members belonging to the Progressive Citizens' Party reaffirmed their confidence in him, and blocked any motion of no confidence against him.
 The Patriotic Union was criticised by several Landtag members for sedition.
 Ultimately it was agreed to obtain the opinion of two legal scholars whether Hoop acted within the constitution or not, which he himself proposed.